zappingseb/RPharma2018packages/README.md

-# RPharma2018packages
+# RPharma conference 2018 - my take away packages

-Collection of favorite packages from RPharma conf
+Collection of favorite packages from RPharma conference that I got from different presentations at the conference.

-**This is a packrat project** Please use packrat to work here
+**This is a packrat project** Please use [packrat](https://rstudio.github.io/packrat) to work here

 ## Package list